lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 \subsection{Model Approximations and Thermodynamic Efficiency}

-\notes{Intelligent systems must balance model complexity against energy efficiency.
-A perfect model of the world would require infinite computational resources, so approximations are necessary.
-This mirrors how thermodynamic systems find equilibrium states that minimize free energy rather than achieving theoretical perfection.}
+\notes{Intelligent systems balance model complexity against energy efficiency and time requirements.
+A perfect model of the world would require infinite computational resources and speed, so in practice approximations are necessary.
+This leads to uncertainties.
+Thermodynamics can be seen as the physics of uncertainty: at equilibrium thermodynamic systems find thermodynamic states that minimize free energy, equivalent to maximising entropy.}

 \slides{
 * Perfect models require infinite resources